desihub/desimeter/README.rst

 Introduction
 ------------

-This package contains scripts and packages for coordinates transformations in DESI.
-It's all in python.
+This package contains scripts and data for coordinates transformations in DESI.
+It's all in python, and runs on a laptop.

 It comprises

 * spots detection (based on a 2D FFT convolution of the input FVC image by Gaussian).